gdamjan/erlang-irc-bot/README.md

-An extendable ircbot written in Erlang
+An extensible ircbot written in Erlang
 ======================================

 It all started when I decided I need to learn Erlang.
 At the same time I needed